 This course offers students in radiography the opportunity to use their radiography training in a new and exciting venue.
 Each year the students will travel to Peru to do field work and research on mummies, human and animal bones, pottery, and other artifacts.
-Students will also get the oppor-
+Students will also get the opportunity to compare the cultural differences between Peru and the United States, and will visit various historical sites within Peru.

-Reading R
+Reading